-You might say this option is ageist, but generally young people have less money than the oldies, so stop getting upset and let's celebrate theatre's inclusivity.
+It can sometimes be ageist, but generally young people and students have less money than the oldies, so stop getting upset and let's celebrate theatre's inclusivity.
 If you're aged 16 to 25 chances are there will be theatre tickets available just for you at a very cheap price.
-The Mousetrap Theatre Projects, for example, offer £5 tickets to lots of West End shows for 15 to 18 year-old and £10 tickets to 19 to 23 year-old full time drama and performing arts students.
-The Donmar Warehouse also offers entirely free tickets to people under 25.
-They are good to us.
-Here's information on many more of those schemes.
+Venues like the RSC, Donmar, the National and more all have great schemes to help where necessary.
+Here's information on a ton of initiatives.

 At certain theatres you can turn up to the box office and book as soon as it has opened for the show that night.
 This option is not for the faint-hearted and can involve getting up extra specially early if it's a particularly in demand production.
 At the Royal Court, if you're online at 9am on a Monday, then you may be able to bag a £12 ticket to that evening's performance.
 They also offer a limited number of standing places for 10p (10p!) which go onsale an hour before each performance begins.
-The Donmar Warehouse also offer a very similar last minute ticket offer on a Monday with their KLAXON scheme.
-Many West End theatres offer day seats too; £20 tickets can be bought on the day for Annie, while The Ferryman offers 14 £12 tickets each day too.
-An American in Paris offers day seats in person for £25 from the box office.
-Best to check the websites of the shows you're interested in seeing before you head off for the queue.
+Many West End theatres offer day seats too – best to check the websites of the shows you're interested in seeing before you head off for the queue.
 Here's our full guide to day seats.

-These are becoming more and more the rage these days, with Hamilton, Aladdin, Harry Potter and the National Theatre all having a lottery in some form or another.
-With Aladdin and Hamilton, winners are picked at random from a group of people outside the theatre, while Harry Potter and the National Theatre have the online #FridayForty and #FridayRush tickets, where you can get into a virtual queue to buy tickets for the following week.
-Hamilton will also offer a weekly lottery online for performances in the following week.
+These are becoming more and more the rage these days, with Hamilton, Harry Potter and the National Theatre all having a lottery in some form or another.
+With Hamilton, winners are picked at random from a group of people outside the theatre, while Harry Potter and the National Theatre have the online #FridayForty and #FridayRush tickets, where you can get into a virtual queue to buy tickets for the following week.
 Click here for more information on the big ticket lottery options.

 Shakespeare's Globe gets a section all on its own in this article.
 The Bard base offers £5 groundling tickets to all shows in the main theatre, for anyone, and there are plenty of them too.
 Being a groundling involves standing at the front of the stage, looking up, for the entire performance.
 Which can be hard work – especially when there's three-plus hours of Hamlet to get through.
 But on the positive side, standing that close to the stage in a big crowd really enhances the experience.
 It's just how they would have done it back when Queen Liz mark-I was on the throne.